 Through the Wisconsin Works (W-2) and FoodShare Employment and Training (FSET) programs, Laura was connected with assistance while she began paving her new path.
 She received financial assistance in the form of gas vouchers and new work clothes, while reviewing possible new careers.

 This lead her to enroll in our six-week Logistics Professionals course.
 During that time, Laura’s FSC team continued to help.
 When she was feeling overwhelmed, “[my team] wouldn’t give up on me,” Laura commented.
 Laura excelled at her coursework, and upon graduation she was prepared for any interview, with a polished new resume and new skills to match.
+Like Laura, there are many people who would like to learn new skills in order to obtain a new job that offers more benefits.
+To achieve this, they usually turn to platforms like Skillshare, which offers a variety of courses to fit everyone’s needs.
+In case you would like to enhance your expertise in a specific field for better job prospects, you can also take relevant Skillshare Courses.
+Additionally, you can obtain certifications proving that you have learned a specific course.

 It only took two months for Laura to start a new career after she approached Forward Service Corporation and enrolled in the Wisconsin Works (W-2) and FoodShare Employment and Training (FSET) programs.
 Laura learned all-new skills, interviewed, and found a higher-wage job in less than eight weeks.
 She plans to be with the job for a long time and feels like she’s found her calling.